russ4stall/crappie/README.md

 ####Pronounced \ˈkrä-pē\

 Crappie is a simple MVC web framework built on the Servlet API.

-The goal of this project is for me to learn more about Java, Servlets, and web development in general.
+It's designed to be completely hackable offering interfaces for almost every area of functionality.

 ## QUICK START
 To use crappie framework, create a class that extends CrappieApp and annotate it with `javax.servlet.annotation.WebListener`.